Quansight/Quansight-website/apps/consulting/posts/evolving-qhub-to-nebari.md

 ## How Far We Have Come, and What’s Next

-Nebari has come a long way since its [official launch in 2020]announcing qhub post!
+Nebari has come a long way since its
+[official launch in 2020][announcing qhub post]!
 It currently supports all major cloud providers: Amazon Web Services (AWS), Google Cloud Provider (GCP), Azure, and Digital Ocean; as well as local HPC clusters.

 In preparation for the rename and change of governance, we spent the last few months focusing on improving the user and developer experiences.
 For example, we did a complete documentation re-write and re-structure.
-Nebari now follows the [Diátaxis][diataxis site] framework, and has a new website built using Docusaurus and hosted at [nebari.dev][nebari homepage].
+Nebari now follows the [Diátaxis][diataxis site] framework, and has a new website built using Docusaurus and hosted at [nebari.dev][nebari homepage (how far we've come)].

 We updated Nebari’s command line interface (CLI) using Typer and Rich for a better user experience.
 We also created a new “Guided Init” wizard for new users